m-dorgham/agent-storm/README.md

 ## 🚀 Architecture

-The system is built around **LangGraph** to orchestrate different agents:
+The system is built with **LangGraph** to orchestrate different agents:

 - **PersonaFactoryAgent** → generates initial candidate personas for the brainstorming session.
 - **PersonaAgent** → personas that research, form opinions, and contribute to the discussion.